geo-tp/Bitcoin-Card-Wallet/README.md

 1. Go to **"Send"**, prepare your transaction (address, label, amount) and click **"Create Transaction"**
 - ![](./images/sparrow-watchonly4.png)
-2. Your transaction is created, click on **"Finalize Transaction for signing"**
+2. Your transaction is created, click on **"Finalize Transaction for Signing"**
 - ![](./images/sparrow-watchonly6.png)
 3. You can see your transaction resume, click on "**Save**" to get the .psbt file, **sign it with you cardputer by using SD card** and import the signed transaction with **"Load"**.
 - ![](./images/sparrow-watchonly7.png)

-**NOTE: The cardputer will created a new signed with the "-signed" mention in the same filepath.**
+**NOTE: The cardputer will created a new signed file with the "-signed" mention in the same path.**

 ## Seed Import in Electrum